-Contact the Cooperative prior to new construction, repairs, or renovations to member-owned existing structures near or beneath overhead wires.
+Contact Price Electric Cooperative prior to new construction or repairs or renovations to member-owned existing structures near or beneath overhead wires.

-Section 4-Services
+Chapter 4--Services

-The Cooperative will extend service to members as promptly as practical, consistent with prevailing conditions and will always cooperate with contractors and members in order to provide proper service connections.
-It is requested that application for service be made as early as possible to permit the Cooperative to schedule its work.
+The Cooperative will extend service to members as promptly as practical, consistent with prevailing conditions and will cooperate with contractors and members at all times in order to provide proper service connections.
+It is requested that application for service be made as early as possible in order to permit the Cooperative to schedule its work.
 Where there is a question concerning the meaning or application of the Cooperative rules, unnecessary delays or expense may be avoided by consulting the Cooperative in advance of construction.
 Members, their architects, engineers, or contractors shall consult the Cooperative concerning entrance and meter locations; service voltage; and the type, phase, and voltage of motors and other equipment.
 Commercial services shall supply load calculation information for transformer, service, and metering selection.
 They shall consult the Cooperative concerning the installation of special circuits for separate metering or load control to meet the rate requirements of the Cooperative and permit adequate service.